Laser engraving: Metals

 Metals are heat resistant and thermally conductive, making them more difficult to engrave than other materials.
 Due to their thermal conductivity, pulsed, rather than continuous wave lasers, are preferred in laser engraving applications.
 High peak power, low pulse duration lasers are able to ablate material off a metal engraving surface without delivering enough energy to melt the surface.

-The best traditional engraving materials started out being the worst laser-engravable materials.
-This problem has now been solved using lasers at shorter wavelength than the traditional 10,640 nm wavelength CO2 laser.
-Using Yb:Fiber Lasers, Nd:YVO4 or Nd:YAG lasers at 1,064 nm wavelength, or its harmonics at 532 and 355 nm, metals can now easily be engraved using commercial systems.
+Metals can not be easily be engraved with common 10,600 nm wavelength CO_{2} lasers, on account of many metals having high reflectivity around this wavelength.
+Yb:Fiber Lasers, Nd:YVO_{4}, both emitting light of approximately 1000 nm wavelength, Nd:YAG lasers at 1,064 nm wavelength, or its harmonics at 532 and 355 nm, emit light that is more readily absorbed by most metals.
+They are thus more suitable for the laser engraving of metals.

 Coated metals

 The same conduction that works against the spot vaporisation of metal is an asset if the objective is to vaporise some other coating away from the metal.
 Laser engraving metal plates are manufactured with a finely polished metal, coated with an enamel paint made to be "burned off".
 At levels of 10 to 30 watts, excellent engravings are made as the enamel is removed quite cleanly.
 Much laser engraving is sold as exposed brass or silver-coated steel lettering on a black or dark-enamelled background.
 A wide variety of finishes are now available, including screen-printed marble effects on the enamel.

 Anodized aluminum is commonly engraved or etched with CO_{2} laser machines.
 With power less than 40W this metal can easily be engraved with clean, impressive detail.
 The laser bleaches the color exposing the white or silver aluminum substrate.
 Although it comes in various colors, laser engraving black anodized aluminum provides the best contrast of all colors.
 Unlike most materials engraving anodize aluminum does not leave any smoke or residue.

 Spray coatings can be obtained for the specific use of laser engraving metals, these sprays apply a coating that is visible to the laser light which fuses the coating to the substrate where the laser passed over.
 Typically, these sprays can also be used to engrave other optically invisible or reflective substances such as glass and are available in a variety of colours.
 Besides spray coatings, some laser-markable metals come pre-coated for imaging.
 Products such as this transform the surface of the metal to a different color (often black, brown or grey).